 - When will the suggestion for a review happen?
 Is it before they convert or after?

-- How will you help your customers understand the benefit to leaving you a review?
+- How will you help your customers understand the benefit of leaving you a review?
 Make sure you communicate that to them.

 - Who will respond?
 Have a response strategy, and not just a canned response.
 Customers want to engage with real people.